Presidency of James Madison: Cabinet

 Upon his inauguration in 1809, Madison immediately faced opposition to his planned nomination of Secretary of the Treasury Albert Gallatin as Secretary of State.
 Madison chose not to fight Congress for the nomination but kept Gallatin, a carryover from the Jefferson administration, in the Treasury Department.
 The talented Swiss-born Gallatin was Madison's primary advisor, confidant, and policy planner.
 The other members of Madison's initial cabinet, selected more for geographical balance and partisan loyalty than for ability, were less helpful.
 Secretary of War William Eustis's only military experience had been as a surgeon during the American Revolutionary War, while Secretary of the Navy Paul Hamilton was an alcoholic.
 Madison appointed Secretary of State Robert Smith only at the behest of Smith's brother, the powerful Senator Samuel Smith; Madison had no affection for either brother.
 Vice President Clinton also actively worked to undermine Madison's presidency.
 With a cabinet full of those he distrusted, Madison rarely called cabinet meetings and instead frequently consulted with Gallatin alone.

 After feuding with Gallatin, Smith was dismissed in 1811 in favor of James Monroe, and Monroe became a major influence in the Madison administration.
 Madison appointed several new cabinet members after winning re-election.
 Hamilton was finally replaced by William Jones, while John Armstrong Jr. replaced Eustis, much to the dismay of Monroe, who hated Armstrong.
 During the War of 1812, Gallatin was sent as a peace envoy to Europe and was successively replaced as Treasury Secretary by Jones (on an interim basis), George W. Campbell, and finally Alexander Dallas.
 A frustrated Madison dismissed Armstrong after several failures, replacing him with Monroe.
-Richard Rush, Benjamin Williams Crowninshield, and Dallas also joined the cabinet in 1814, and for the first time Madison had an effective and harmonious cabinet.
+Richard Rush, Benjamin Williams Crowninshield, and Dallas also joined the cabinet in 1814.

 Vice Presidents

 Two persons served as vice president under Madison.
-George Clinton served from March 4, 1809 until his death on April 20, 1812.
+George Clinton served from March 4, 1809, until his death on April 20, 1812.
 Clinton was the first vice president to die in office.
 As no constitutional provision existed for filling an intra-term vacancy in the vice presidency prior to ratification of the Twenty-fifth Amendment in 1967, the office was left vacant.
 After the Democratic-Republican ticket's victory in the 1812 presidential election, Elbridge Gerry took office on March 4, 1813.
 He served until his death on November 23, 1814; the vice presidency remained vacant for the remainder of Madison's second term.
 Madison is the only president to have had two vice presidents die while in office.